rplevka/Greasemonkey---Jenkins-Sat6/README.md

 # Greasemonkey---Jenkins-Sat6
-Applies some styling to the build console logs
+`jenkins-sat6-colored-console` - Applies some styling to the build console logs `test-results-analyzer.js` - fixes the nested table view + fetches the claim information about tests